skiffos/SkiffOS/README.md

 Skiff is a lightweight cross-compiled Linux OS focusing on creating a consistent and reproducible environment across any compute architecture.

+Skiff boots to a minimal GNU/Linux system environment operating fully from RAM, which is optimized for containerization.
+Storage is mounted for persisting data such as container contents/images, logs, and configuration.

+The "skiff/core" layer adds a tool which will automate setup and operation of containerized enviornments for users on the system.
+Connecting through SSH to the "core" user will appear identical to connecting to the container directly.

+## Skiff vs. booting directly to the userspace

-Skiff loads a small ~30MB image containing the kernel and core system into RAM at boot-time.
+Skiff loads a small image containing the kernel and core system into RAM at boot-time.
 This ensures that the system will always boot up into a consistent state, ideal for embedded and mission-critical environments.
 Sudden failure of the storage drive does not break the system, as the core OS runs from memory.